-Francis O’Sullivan is Director of Research and Analysis at the MIT Energy Initiative, and a Lecturer at the MIT Sloan School of Management.
+Francis O’Sullivan is Director of Research and Analysis at the MIT Energy Initiative, and a Senior Lecturer at the MIT Sloan School of Management.

 His research interests span a range of topics related to energy technologies, policy, and economics.
 His current research is focused on unconventional oil and gas resources, the energy-water nexus, and solar energy.
 He has extensive expertise regarding the production dynamics and associated economics of North America’s shale plays.
 His work also includes the study of global gas market dynamics and the LNG trade, and he is actively studying the implications for international energy markets of emerging unconventional hydrocarbon resource plays, particularly those in China and Australia.